ranma2913/jenkins-scripts/README.md

 # jenkins-scripts
 Handy Groovy Console Scripts for Jenkins and CloudBees Jenkins Platform

+# CAUTION THE SCRIPTS CONSOLE IS VERY POWERFUL AND THUS DANGEROUS.
+It's recommended you backup your jenkins instance before running any scripts.

 ## Requirements:
 Install the following tools with HomeBrew
 - gnu-sed